 A major stressor for parents and caregivers with children with ASD is the future care and well-being of the child.
-Families may be concerned about what to do when the child turns 18 years old, availability and eligibility of care and treatment, rel="noopener noreferrer" and who will care and provide for the child after they are no longer able.
+Families may be concerned about what to do when the child turns 18 years old, availability and eligibility of care and treatment, and who will care and provide for the child after they are no longer able.
 Learn more

-Parents and caregivers likely agree that safety issues are a significant concern when caring for a child with ASD.
+Safety issues are a significant concern when caring for a child with ASD.
 Depending on the severity of the child’s condition, they may lack certain skills that would help to determine if a situation is safe.
 It is important for parents to discuss how to recognize and avoid potentially dangerous situations along with what to do if the situation is unavoidable.
 Whether at home or in public, securing a loved one’s safety requires time and planning.
 Being proactive about home and public safety is critical.
 The following tips can help protect your child regardless of the environment.

 Children with ASD and other special needs may be more likely to find themselves in dangerous public situations than their peers.
 Public safety risks can be even higher for military families.
-Frequent relocations make it difficult for individuals with ASD to learn their surrounding rel="noopener noreferrer" or to distinguish strangers from friends.
+Frequent relocations make it difficult for individuals with ASD to learn their surroundings or to distinguish strangers from friends.
 Learn more about public safety risks to help protect your loved ones from harm.
 The BigRedSafetyBox from the National Autism Association provides public safety information about common concerns including wandering and water safety.

 Caregivers are sometimes guilty of spending so much of their time and energy caring for others that they neglect their own needs.
 Although it may seem like you are doing the right thing by placing other’s needs before your own, it is important to remember that if you do not take care of yourself, it becomes harder to care for those you love.